renanfilipe/calendar/README.md

 - Weather for the reminder's day is obtained from VisualCrossing
 - The application state is persisted on the localstorage
 - Unit tests were written for the calendar
+- There is a live version of the calendar at https://react-calendar-by-renan.netlify.app

 Please feel free to setup a meeting to talk about this project.